SalinaYu/ASEwhat-happens-when/README.md

 Some answers to this question will go into excrutiating detail about physical key presses, OS interupts, etc.

 ```
-...the Enter key bottoms out on the keyboard, an electrical circuit is closed (either directly or capacitively), current flows into the logic circuitry of the keyboard ...
+...the Enter key bottoms out on the keyboard...
+...an electrical circuit is closed (either directly or capacitively)...
+...current flows into the logic circuitry of the keyboard...
 ```

 We're not concerned about physical input process for this session.
 Suffice to say that the input (_www.google.com_) was populated in the browser bar.
 The _Enter_ key has been pressed.